HackerN64/F3DEX3/README.md

 ### Binary Display List Compatibility

-F3DEX3 is generally binary backwards compatible with OoT-style display lists for objects, scenes, etc. It is not compatible at the binary level with SM64-style display lists which encode object colors as light colors, as all the command encodings related to lighting have changed.
+F3DEX3 is generally binary backwards compatible with OoT-style display lists for objects, scenes, etc. **It is not compatible at the binary level with SM64-style display lists which encode object colors as light colors**, as all the command encodings related to lighting have changed.
 Of course, if you recompile these display lists with the new `gbi.h`, it can run them.